Easy chicken taco soup made in just one pot in 30 quick minutes. Our favorite hearty and flavorful soup recipe to enjoy during the fall season.

 One of my families favorite meals is taco soup.
 We make it at least once a month and love digging in with a big bowl of tortilla chips.
 My original recipe calls for ground beef, but we make this chicken version quite often too.
 It’s the perfect way to use up any leftover chicken sitting in the fridge.

 I love this chicken taco soup recipe because it’s so easy to make in one pot and it’s done in less than 30 minutes.
 It’s also very adaptable to what you have on hand and to your personal taste.
 It’s loaded with flavor and is the perfect hearty soup recipe to enjoy on a chilly fall day.
-We love to load on all of our favorite toppings and also love serving cornbread alongside with honey butter.
+We love to load on all of our favorite toppings and also love serving sweet cornbread alongside with honey butter.
 So yummy!

-- SAUTE.
+- Sauté.
 Cook the chopped onions and peppers in a pan with oil for a few minutes, until soft.

-- SIMMER.
+- Simmer.
 Stir in all of the remaining ingredients and let simmer for about 20 minutes (or longer if you have the time), stirring occasionally.
 If the consistency gets too thick for your liking, feel free to mix in a little water to thin it out.

-- SERVE.
+- Serve.
 Ladle the soup into bowls and serve with your favorite toppings.

 Don’t forget the toppings!
 This soup tastes amazing with any of the following toppings: